 In addition to our high standards of health and safety measures, some additional measures include, but are not limited to:

-- Encouraged mask wearing for children (at the discretion of parents and staff)
+- Optional mask wearing for children (at the discretion of parents)

 - Hand washing/hand sanitizing upon entering and exiting the KL, before and after meals, and other key times of day.